kerolloz/team-up/README.md

 # Team Up

-The UI part of team up
+This repository is the UI part of team up (frontend).

+If you meant the backend repo it's [here](//github.com/kerolloz/team-up-backend).